Home Page FAQ

 Health Benefits of Tea

 A quick google search will show you claims that tea clears skin, halts cancer, or melts body fat.
 For the most part, scientists haven't proven these claims.
 Indeed, research generally supports the claim that tea is good for you.
 However, results on specific tea health benefits are inconclusive.
 Though, there are a few benefits of tea that we know for a fact. – It is a hydrating and nutritious beverage.
-Modern-day scientific research has proven tea to contain many healthy compounds, like antioxidants, L-theanine, and potassium.
+Modern-day scientific research has proven that tea contains beneficial compounds like polyphenols (antioxidants), L-theanine (which promotes relaxation), and small amounts of potassium.

 Is Tea Acidic?

 Many ask about the acidity of tea (pH of tea).
 Every type of tea has a different pH level.
-For example, the acidity level of black tea is around 5, while green tea ranges from 7-10.
-In general, loose leaf tea is not acidic and leans towards the alkaline side.
+For example, the acidity level of black tea is around 5, while green tea ranges from 6-6.5.
+In general, loose leaf tea is not acidic.

 Is Tea Gluten-Free?